 How can we help you?
-If you would like to learn more about your legal rights and options, please contact an asbestos attorney by completing the form below today or call 1.866.274.4441.
+If you have been diagnosed with an asbestos-related disease and would like to learn more about your legal rights and options, please contact an asbestos attorney by completing the form below today or call 1.866.274.4441.

 Being diagnosed with an asbestos-related disease such as mesothelioma, lung cancer or asbestosis is overwhelming news.
 Unfortunately, every year thousands of people suffer from diseases related to direct, household or bystander asbestos exposure.

 Attorneys with Motley Rice have been deeply involved in asbestos litigation for decades, with late firm co-founder Ron Motley being recognized for his groundbreaking work in the 1970s when he uncovered and revealed the internal company documents showing some companies’ concealment of the knowledge that asbestos was harmful.
 For this and other trailblazing efforts in asbestos litigation, American Lawyer dubbed Motley “The Man who Took on Manville.”

 Asbestos Judgment Final: Second Circuit confirms asbestos judgment against Travelers

 On Jan.
 5, 2015, the U.S. Court of Appeals for the Second Circuit, by denying a request for rehearing and a rehearing en banc, confirmed that the Settlement Agreements Travelers agreed to in 2004 were binding and enforceable contracts between the parties, that all conditions had been satisfied, and that, in an attempt to avoid its obligation to thousands of asbestos victims, whatever Travelers’ “private hopes and dreams were,” they were not supported by the language of the agreement… Read More

 Our attorneys are compassionate about the incredibly difficult situation of asbestos victims and are deeply committed to holding accountable those companies responsible for allowing this potentially deadly exposure helping victims receive fair compensation.